-What makes a drug the best muscle relaxer?
+What stands behind the best muscle relaxer?
 Proven and long term efficacy, minimal adverse effects are essential for a medication to be considered as the best one.
 This comparison deals with two powerful muscle relaxants Baclofen and Flexeril which have different indications.
 Baclofen vs. Flexeril comparison has to be made to provide a clear picture of the two drugs, their use cases, efficacy, side effects, dosage, and other necessary details.

 What are These Drugs Known to Treat?